Are my purchases or sales reported to the government?

 What do you buy and sell?

-We buy and sell gold, silver, platinum, palladium, and rhodium bars and coins, and rare and collectible coins and currency (both domestic and foreign).
+We buy and sell gold, silver, platinum, palladium and rhodium bars and coins, as well as collectible coins and currency (domestic and foreign).
 We also buy gold scrap (typically old or broken jewelry, or dental gold) and sterling flatware.
 If you wish to buy or sell any of these items, please call us at 402.327.2853 for an appointment.

 How do I know what my coin is worth?